joknarf/seedee/README.md

 ## install

-You can install through shell plugin manager like the famous [thefly](https://github.com/joknarf/thefly) (plugin/dotfiles manager and teleporter)
+You can install through a shell plugin manager like the famous [thefly](https://github.com/joknarf/thefly) (plugin/dotfiles manager and teleporter)

 ```
 fly add joknarf/seedee